menu

 Occupations and Workforce

-Coffeeville is a blue-collar town, with 62.16% of people working in blue-collar occupations, while the average in America is just 27.7%.
+Because occupations involving physical labor dominate the local economy, Coffeeville is generally considered to be a blue-collar town.
+62.16% of the Coffeeville workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
 Overall, Coffeeville is a town of production and manufacturing workers, service providers, and construction workers and builders.
 There are especially a lot of people living in Coffeeville who work in law enforcement and fire fighting (10.81%), sales jobs (8.11%), and personal care services (8.11%).

 Setting & Lifestyle

-Overall, Coffeeville’s crime rate is one of the lowest in the nation, which makes a great place to live if safety is an important concern.
+Coffeeville’s overall crime rate ranks among the lowest in the nation, making it a very safe place to live.

 One downside of living in Coffeeville is that it can take a long time to commute to work.
 In Coffeeville, the average commute to work is 38.85 minutes, which is quite a bit higher than the national average.